Brandeis Judges: Soccer (women's)

 The women's soccer team won its first Eastern Collegiate Athletic Conference Championship in 2008.
-Since then, the squad has qualified for the NCAA Division III Tournament twice: 2010 and 2012.
+Since then, the squad qualified for the NCAA Division III Tournament three times, in 2010, 2012, and 2016.
 In 2012, the team advanced to the Elite Eight and finished the season ranked the top Division III program in New England and No. 8 in Division III.
+In 2016, the team advanced to the Division III final four.

 Softball

 The softball team has qualified for eight-straight postseason tournaments, including its first-ever NCAA Tournament appearance in 2010.

+Track and Field

+At the Division III championship, Eleena Zhelezov became the first person in NCAA history to win four consecutive triple jump titles.

 Football

 Brandeis' football team played its first game on September 30, 1950, a road win against Maine Maritime Academy.
 Their first varsity game was on September 29, 1951, with a home loss against the University of New Hampshire.
+Its first varsity win was a score of 24–13, an away game at Hofstra University on October 6, 1951.
 The team won four of nine games during its first season.
 Brandeis Stadium opened in time for a home win against American International College on October 13, 1951.

 On May 16, 1960, Brandeis announced it would discontinue its varsity football team.
 President Abram Sachar pointed to the cost of the team as one reason for the decision.
 Brandeis' football coach Benny Friedman said it was difficult to recruit football players who were also excellent students with so much competition in the Boston metropolitan area.
 Brandeis said the discontinuation of varsity football would allow it to expand intercollegiate activity in other sports.

 During its nine years of varsity play, Brandeis' football team recorded 34 wins, 33 losses, and four ties.